network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 rpm._nq._tcp.obs.crservice = 0 0 443 rpm.obs.cr.
 ~~~

-Given those conventional DNS query responses, the client would proceed to access the rpm.obs.cr
+Given those DNS query responses, the client would proceed to access the rpm.obs.cr
 host on port 443 at the .well-known/nq well-known URI to begin the test.

 # Security Considerations